narwhals

 Often referred to as the unicorn of the sea for most distinctive trait the creatures share- a sharp horn protruding from the top of the head- there are so many interesting facts about narwhals to learn.
 Even though they are very much real creatures, unlike their fantasy counterparts who live on land, much about their lives of remains a mystery.
 They live in the depths of the ocean in the coldest regions of the world, where only the most daring deep sea biologists brave the waters to study them.
-Here is some information we have gathered for kids who love marine life and want to learn more facts about narwhals.
+Here are some narwhalal factsnwe have gathered for kids who love marine life and want to learn more facts about narwhals.

 The narwhals in children's books are a far cry from the real animals that live in the depths of the ocean.
 Picture books paint these creatures as colorful, friendly sea creatures with a mystique similar to that of mermaids and unicorns.
 There is something special about fostering imaginary play by providing kids with plush toys of mystical ocean creatures.
 For science-minded little ones, share these facts about narwhals that will pique their curiosity and desire to learn about marine life.